 What’s happening with Halifax’s ongoing bicycle lane projects?
-We know that some are underway, others are on hold, and others are stuck in limbo.
+We know that some are underway, and others are planned to be implemented by 2022, as per HRM’s Integrated Mobility Plan.
 To keep things straight we’ve created this page to monitor the status of all of the projects the city has promised.
-Check back for updates any time we have them.
+Check back for updates.
 If you would like to help make these projects a reality please sign up to become a volunteer today.

 Summary of ongoing bicycle lane projects

 The table below summarizes bicycle lane projects in Halifax.
 Click the project name to see more details.